vyatkin0/JsAndJest/README.md

 Basic test for ES2017, GitHub flow and Jest knowledge

-This is not a deep ES2017, neither Git or Jest knowledge test.
-It's just an exercise to show how fast you can integrate into our GitHub development workflow and where your level currently is.
-We expect that complete exercise will take about 1-3 hours, but no rush, the most important thing is code quality.

 ## Definition

 The default export of this repository module (`index.js`) returns a function `workersGenerator` that generates an async worker function that returns an integer after some random delay.